To access the Unity Profiler, go to Window > Analysis > Profiler or use the keyboard shortcut Ctrl+7 (Command+7 on macOS).

 When you enable the Deep Profile setting, the Profiler profiles every part of your script code and records all function calls, including at least the first call stack depth into any Unity API.
 This is useful information to help you work out where your code impacts on your application’s performance, but it comes with a large overhead.

 When you deep profile your application, Unity injects profiler instrumentation into all of your script methods to record all function calls.
 This is useful to understand where your application code spends the most time.
+Because you need to reload the assembly to use Deep Profiling, you need to start the Players with the

 Deep Profiling is resource-intensive and uses a lot of memory.
 As a result, your application runs significantly slower while it is profiling.
 Deep Profiling is better suited for small games with simple scripting.
 If you are using complex script code, your application might not be able to use Deep Profiling at all, and for many larger applications, Deep Profiling might make Unity run out of memory.